 So in summary, if you want your nearest and dearest to be present on your wedding day, there are 4 things you should do:

 - Let people know you want them to be present.
 Tell your bridal party and immediate family that you don’t want them taking pictures of you during key moments.
 Show them your photographer’s portfolio and tell them you will share the gallery after the wedding and that they will have access to the images.
 My galleries have the option for couples to hide pictures they might not want to share for one reason or other, as well as the option for guests to pre-register and you can even add their pictures to the gallery to share with everyone or include in your album.
 Get in touch if you’re interested in the latter as I can get this set up for a small additional fee.

 - Secondly, inform your guests.
 Have a sign at your wedding and maybe include something on your invites and/or wedding website.

 - Before the ceremony, have your officiant make an announcement.
 People respect and will listen to this person.
 Grant guests permission to take photographs right after you sign your wedding certificate, but have the officiant say that they should keep their phones out of sight and enjoy not only the ceremony, but the rest of the wedding day.

 - Create a wedding day hashtag so that guests are encouraged to share their pictures with each other.
-As mentioned earlier, my online galleries also lets people upload pictures so you have an effective place to share your guests’ pictures with everyone.
-Having this, or another solution in place, will help encourage the people closest to stay off their phones during things like the first dance.
+As mentioned earlier, my online galleries also has the ability for you to upload pictures so you can share your guests’ pictures with everyone.
+Having this, or another solution in place, will help encourage the people closest to stay off their phones during moments like the first dance.
+This addition to your gallery is a small additional fee but is perfect if you’d also like to add these fun personal pictures as the last page of your album, or just have a central place to share with everyone.